-You’ve probably heard about all the trouble Samsung had a while back with the batteries in their devices exploding and/or catching fire.
+You probably heard about the trouble Samsung had a few years back with the batteries in their devices exploding and/or catching fire since it was all over the news at the time.

 Well, I have something to tell you: This problem isn’t limited just to Samsung devices.